Sci-Fi Movies of the 2010s

 First, you have to understand, Indian entertainment just has to include song and dance numbers by the principals, de rigueur.
 That’s not my cup of tea.
 It is the tradition, so I have to just accept it.

-I have a more serious objection to the three main roles.
-The script introduces us quickly to a genius watchmaker brother and an evil twin criminal brother.
+I have a weightier objection to the three main roles.
+The script introduces us straightaway to a genius watchmaker brother and an evil twin criminal brother.
 I don’t believe either character at all, or their relationship.
 Then the son “has watchmaking in his veins” — a dumb idea.
 I don’t like him personally either.
 He launches into a nasty situation-comedy with the woman he falls in love with, involving time looping, trying all sorts of not-very-funny tricks and non-stop lies to arrange for her to fall in love with him.
 I found this very trying.

 I’ve also never cared for sugary comedy mixed with explicit violence.
 Call it aesthetics.
 It can be legitimate, say, for irony — here, it clashes badly.